cloudflare/workers-docs/content/about/using-cache.md

 })
 ```

-Remember, Workers operating on behalf of different zones cannot affect each other’s cache.
+Remember, Workers operating on behalf of different zones cannot affect each other's cache.
 You can only override cache keys when making requests within your own zone (in the above example `event.request.url` was the key stored), or requests to hosts that are not on Cloudflare.
 When making a request to another Cloudflare zone (e.g. belonging to a different Cloudflare customer), that zone fully controls how its own content is cached within Cloudflare; you cannot override it.

 ### Overriding Browser Cache (Cache-Control headers)